 - Yukon Law Enforcement Torch Run co-chair Grant MacDonald

 The mission of the Law Enforcement Torch Run® (LETR) for Special Olympics is to increase awareness and raise funds for the Special Olympics movement.
 The Law Enforcement Torch Run® is the largest grass-roots fundraiser and public awareness vehicle for Special Olympics.
 Since its inception in 1981, it has grown extensively worldwide with over 97,000 volunteers spanning 46 countries, and raising more than US$460 million for the Special Olympics movement.
 Fundraising is only part of what the officers involved with the initiative give to the movement.
 Our athletes say law enforcement officers are truly supportive of the cause – extending to them friendship, acceptance and encouragement.

 In the Yukon, The Law Enforcement Torch Run, Powered by Whitehorse Home Hardware, raises funds and awareness for Special Olympics Yukon.
 Bike Relays, Polar Plunges and Car Washes are just a few events and initiatives LETR Yukon hosts each year, highlighted by the Guardians of the Flame® carrying the Flame of Hope® into Special Olympics Yukon’s various Competitions and Games.

-If you would like to get involved with the Yukon Law Enforcement Torch Run, please contact our Office and Events Coordinator, Heather Menzies at (867) 668-6511 or email email@example.com
+If you would like to get involved with the Yukon Law Enforcement Torch Run, please contact our Director of Operations and Events , Heather Menzies at (867) 668-6511 or email email@example.com